jgcape/Funhouse/README.md

 ---

 /controllers folder: Controllers contain all the dummy/skeleton callback functions that routes invoke and passes them to the services.
+Controllers handle the business logic of the application.
 The files in this folder are:

 `index.js` - Describes the controller files for the project, in this case there is just one, the subscribers.js file.
 `subscriberscontroller.js` - Contains all the controllers for the subscribers component of the website.